jarad/MWBDSSworkshop/README.md

 An R package for the Introduction to R for Biosurveillance workshop for the International Society for Disease Surveillance.

 Prior to the conference, please install R, Rstudio (not required, but highly recommended) and the ISDSWorkshop R package.
+You will need to have internet access to install everything.

 ## Install R